pagkly/Zed/Investopedia3/What Joint Probability Tells Us.md

 P(6∩red)\=P(6∣red)×P(red)\=1/13×26/52\=1/13×1/2\=1/26\\begin{aligned} &P(6 \\cap red) = P(6|red) \\times P(red) = \\\\ &1/13 \\times 26/52 = 1/13 \\times 1/2 = 1/26\\\\ \\end{aligned}

 Statisticians and analysts use joint probability as a tool when two or more observable events can occur simultaneously.
-For instance, joint probability can be used to estimate the likelihood of a drop in the [Dow Jones Industrial Average](https://www.investopedia.com/terms/d/djia.asp) (DJIA) accompanied by a drop in Microsoft’s share price, or the chance that the value of oil rises at the same time the [U.S. dollar weakens](https://www.investopedia.com/terms/w/weak-dollar.asp).
+For instance, joint probability can be used to estimate the likelihood of a drop in the [[Dow Jones Industrial Average]](https://www.investopedia.com/terms/d/djia.asp) (DJIA) accompanied by a drop in Microsoft’s share price, or the chance that the value of oil rises at the same time the [[U.S. dollar weakens]](https://www.investopedia.com/terms/w/weak-dollar.asp).